MakeUseOf Hangouts: When Geeks Talk Turkey

 Alex discovered MakeUseOf in 2008 and has been visiting it on a daily basis since.

 Rajaa doesn’t remember how he came across MakeUseOf, but probably through Facebook about a year and a half ago.
 What attracted him was the variety, ranging from Windows to mobile environment.
-What really got him hooked was the Q&A section, where he has been an active volunteer in answering questions.
+What really got him hooked was the Q&A section [no longer available], where he has been an active volunteer in answering questions.

 It gives a lot of satisfaction if you can help someone. – Rajaa